 Recreational Water Quality is tested from Memorial Day to Labor Day.

-* These samples were collected after rainfall of less than 1/2 inch which may cause high counts.
+* These samples were collected after rainfall less than a 1/2 inch which may cause high counts

 Location being resampled to verify and assess the high bacteria counts.
 An advisory may be issued when results do not meet acceptable levels for two consecutive collections.